 “Oh yes,” she said and her face lit up in a huge smile.
 My face lit up, too, and I felt my little heart go pitter-patter.

 Ben and Frieda

 I set up their first date.
 Ben did not want to go.
 Frieda couldn’t wait; he was a catch.
-I knew Ben had to be caught, as he would not be easy to hook.
-Nevertheless, Frieda persisted and embraced Ben’s need to be needed.
+I knew Ben would not be easy to hook.
+He had to be caught!
+And, I knew Frieda would persist.
 Ben didn’t stand a chance.

-On our walk a few months later Ben said, “If I cannot marry you, I will marry Frieda.”
-We both laughed, hooked our arms together and continued our walk.
+On our walk a few months later Ben said, “Since I cannot marry you, I will marry Frieda.”
+We both laughed, hooked our arms together, and continued our walk.
 I was so happy for a thousand reasons.

-I received a call one day from a friend telling me Ben was diagnosed with Alzheimer disease.
+And then one day, I received a call from a friend telling me Ben was diagnosed with Alzheimer’s disease.
 Frieda had put him in a home.
 I was devastated.
 I had to visit “my Ben.”
 Shelly and I flew to Hawaii.
+That is love.

-We walked into his room.
-He was sitting in a chair.
-On his food tray were The Wall Street Journal, scattered papers and a small pile of books.
+We walked into his room and he was sitting in a chair.
+On his food tray were The Wall Street Journal, scattered papers, and a small pile of books.
 Ben was still trying to be Ben.
 That was his essence.

-The nurse dressed him in his wedding aloha shirt, with a maile lei around his neck, prior to our arrival.
+The nurse had dressed him in his wedding aloha white shirt, with a maile lei around his neck, prior to our arrival.
 I rushed up to him and hugged him.
 There was little recognition.
-Tears rolled down my face.
+Tears poured down my face.